 “I’ve never met anyone like you before.”

 Usually very quickly after meeting them.
-While in the idealisation stage, if you’ve been with a narcissist, you’ll know how amazing they are in the beginning, it’s all an illusion.
-They are wanting your admiration, and they admire things in you, those qualities they admire in you they mirror you, matching all your likes and dislikes, to get all the positive admiration from you.
+While in the idealisation stage, if you’ve been with a narcissist, you’ll know how amazing they are in the beginning; it’s all An Illusion.
+They want your admiration, and they admire things in you; those qualities they admire in you they Mirror you, matching all your likes and dislikes, to get all the positive admiration and attention from you.
 You could say that you had actually fallen in love with the great person you are, so if you’re fresh out and thinking about that start and how much you loved them, remember what it was, and start doing those things for yourself again, the best relationship you can have, is the one within yourself.
-They want you to feel special in the beginning, because they want something from you.
-They use flattery, so you fall for them, most don’t actually pay genuine compliments to you.
+Narcissists want you to feel special in the beginning because they want something from you.
+They use flattery, so you fall for them; most don’t pay genuine compliments to you.

 Number 2.
 To hook you in more.